kjartan3/CV/README.md

 ## Skills

-As a graphic designer transitioning into software development, my expertise in design principles, visual aesthetics, and user experience can help me create software that is not only functional but also visually appealing and intuitive to use.
+As a graphic designer transitioning into software engineering, my expertise in design principles, visual aesthetics, and user experience can help me create software that is not only functional but also visually appealing and intuitive to use.
 Additionally, my ability to work with Adobe Creative Suite and other design tools can aid me in developing and designing software interfaces.
 My experience with creative problem-solving and critical thinking can also assist in tackling software development challenges.
 With a strong foundation in design and a passion for learning new skills, I have the potential to become a valuable asset in the software development industry.

 #### Development